GrumpyOldTroll/chromium_fork/README.md

 After the above step (or if the above step was not necessary because the new version is in the same branch as the prior version) the `git merge-base main` for the multicast-base branch and the target VERSION tag.

 ~~~
-$ ( [ "$(git merge-base multicast-base main)" = "$(git merge-base ${VERSION} main)" ] && echo "multicast-base ok to leave alone" ) || echo "multicast-base needs rebasing to 'git merge-base ${VERSION} main'"
+$ ( [ "$(git merge-base multicast/multicast-base main)" = "$(git merge-base ${VERSION} main)" ] && echo "multicast-base ok to leave alone" ) || echo "multicast-base still needs rebasing to 'git merge-base ${VERSION} main'"
 multicast-base ok to leave alone
 ~~~

 This means the multicast-base branch is pointing at a particular commit from the upstream main branch, with the multicast API changes on top of it.
 However, the commit from the main branch is never the same as the release commit.
+(At the very least, the

 At this point we make a branch off multicast-base, which is at a sort of "point in main+multicast" state, and rebase it to the release tag, which has extra changes since it was forked from main.
 If you are not already on the multicas-base branch, make sure to `git checkout multicast-base` (or `git checkout --track multicast/multicast-base`, if you didn't do it during the prior step), then rebase to the release tag: